guillaumesmo/FT800/README.md

 ### Further development

 This repo is open for pull requests, please contribute to this project!
-You can also donate to pay the coffee and boost development ;)

 #### Roadmap